zulip/zulip/README.dev.md

 ### On Debian or Ubuntu systems:

-* Using the official Ubuntu repositories and postgresql deb package:
+* Using the official Ubuntu repositories and `tsearch-extras` deb package:

 ```
 sudo apt-get install closure-compiler libfreetype6-dev libffi-dev \